elephantpanda/nodes-for-tensorflow/README.md

 # nodes-for-tensorflow
-A visual programming solution using tensor flow and python
+A visual programming solution using tensorflow and python.
+This is a very early beta version.
+Please see the wiki for more information.
+Suggestions welcome.

+Paul